kubernetes/kops/docs/networking.md

 with other infrastructure (but not a second cluster!), but this is not really recommended.
 Certain `cni` networking solutions claim to address these problems.

+Users running `--topology private` will not be able to choose `kubenet` networking because `kubenet` requires a single routing table.
+These advanced users are usually running in multiple availability zones and NAT gateways are single AZ, multiple route tables are needed to use each NAT gateway.

 ### Supported CNI Networking

 Several different providers are currently built into kops: